rifatc/demo-mcp/README.md

 The Demo MCP exposes the following tools:

 1. **get_pitch**
-   - **Description**: Retrieves the marketing pitch associated with a specific campaign ID or SLUG.
+   - **Description**: Retrieves the marketing pitch associated with a specific campaign ID or SLUG in markdown format.
    - **Input Schema**:
      ```json
      {